-Panasonic GX8 versus Pentax K-3
+Panasonic GX8 vs Pentax K-3

 The Panasonic Lumix DMC-GX8 and the Pentax K-3 are two enthusiast cameras that were announced, respectively, in July 2015 and October 2013.
 The GX8 is a mirrorless interchangeable lens camera, while the K-3 is a DSLR.
-The cameras are based on a Four Thirds (GX8) and an APS-C sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Pentax provides 24.1 MP.
+The cameras are based on a Four Thirds (GX8) and an APS-C (K-3) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 is notably larger (26 percent) than the Panasonic GX8.
 Moreover, the K-3 is substantially heavier (64 percent) than the GX8.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.